AnthonyChew/SC1015/README.md

 After extensive online searching, our team could find existing dataset that is suitable to our use case.
 So, we decide to collect our own dataset from [SteamSpy](https://steamspy.com/) which is based on [Steam](https://store.steampowered.com/) but with estimated `Owners`.

 However, a few issues were faced while we were during data collection.
-1. There is no API that reaturns all released game.
-So we wrote our own code to do a webscraping on the `appid` of games released from 2008-2022.
+1. There is no API that returns all released game.
+So we wrote our own code to do a web scraping on the `appid` of games released from 2008-2022.
 And with the `appid` collected we covert all `JSON` response to `CSV`.
 2. Issues with response from `JSON` that `price` and `initialprice` have the value of `.` which is `0.99`.
 We had do string matching and change it to `0.99`.
 3. Encoding issue.
 There are games with `English`, `Russian` and `Chinese` names.
 Thus we need to use `ANSI` encoding instead of `UTF-8`.

 For our data preparation, there were a few issues that we have to tackle.
 1. Removed unrelated data (including test server, play test)
 - accounting
-- animation & modeling
+- animation & modelling
-- game developlemnt
+- game development
 - video production
 - photo editing
-- web-publisting
+- web-publishing
 - utilities
-- autdio production
+- audio production
 - software training
-2. Onehot columns including `genre`, `language`(top used language).
+2. One hot columns including `genre`, `language`(top used language).

 | Genre                  |              Language              |
 |------------------------|:----------------------------------:|